MacsiDigital/laravel-zoom/README.md

 ### Accessing models

-There are 2 main ways to work with models, to call them directly from the access entry point via a facade, or to call them in a traditional way and pass in the access entry point
+There are 2 main ways to work with models, to call them directly from the access entry point via a facade, or to call them in teh standard php 'new' method and pass in the access entry point

 ``` php
     $user = Zoom::user();